wp-plugins/machform-shortcode/readme.txt

 3. Use the shortcode to embed your form into your content using this format:  [machform type=("js" or "iframe") id=(ID #) height=(height #)]
 4. You are done, your form should show in your content now!

+**URL Parameters:**

+The plugin now supports URL parameters.
+The parameters are easy to pass via the shortcode by simply including the parameter and value inside of the shortcode like the following example:

+[machform type=js id=1593 height=703 element_1_1="Field Text Here" element_1_2="Field Text Here"]

+For more information on using URL Parameters with Machform, please see their website [by clicking here](http://www.appnitro.com/doc-url-parameters).

 **Review or Rating**

-Don't forget to leave a review or a rating!
+Don't forget to leave a review or a rating, and also connect with us on social media!
 Thank you for your support.

 == Installation ==